 Plumb-headed parakeets are a common pet, and orphaned birds may be available, so check with rescue organizations and pet adoption agencies.
 Some aviary pet stores may sell this bird, although prospective owners will more likely need to seek out a breeder.

 Because it has such a long tail, a plum-headed parakeet is best suited to a fairly large cage.
 A cage with a 24-inch-by-36-inch footprint and 36 inches in height is a minimum requirement.
 Bar spacing should be no more than 1/2 inch.
 Include a separate play gym containing toys within the cage, and another play gym separate from the cage for exercise periods.
 If you are keeping a pair of birds, provide them with a larger aviary enclosure.
 In an aviary setting, the plumb-headed is one of the few parrots that will happily coexist with non-competing birds, such as finches.

 Like any parrot, the plum-headed parakeet needs some time each day outside the cage, but unlike other, more demanding parrots, the plum-headed is not a cuddler that needs constant petting and hands-on play.
 Instead, it will likely be content to merely sit on your shoulder and "talk" with you.
 Without this level of daily interaction, though, the bird may withdraw and even become somewhat wild again.

 Feeding the Plum-Headed Parakeet

 Plum-headed parakeets are very active birds in the wild, so in captivity, they must be provided with an area to exercise and play in.
 These birds should be allowed a minimum of three to four hours outside the cage each day, in a safe, bird-proofed play area.
-They should be supervised by their owners during this time to prevent accidents and injuries.
+Always supervise to prevent accidents and injuries.
 This time for exercise and interaction time is critical for keeping a plum-headed parakeet healthy and well socialized.

 Common Health Issues